MSc

 Placements

 You can undertake work placements which are designed help you contextualise your knowledge and prepare you to meet the challenges of a rapidly changing clinical environment, whether this be a hospital, GP surgery, or community healthcare setting.
 Placements are a compulsory element to the programme and will be undertaken with a range of partner sites and departments across the county of Lincolnshire.
-Travel to placements will be expected and you will be responsible for all related travel costs.
+Travel to placements will be expected and you will be responsible for all related travel costs, you may be eligible for reimbursement of some of these costs, further information on this is available on the NHS website.

 How you are assessed